NotAdityaPawar/YouTube-Transcript-Summarizer/readme.md

-YouTube Transcript summarizer is a software which summarizes the YouTube video in one go.
+YouTube Transcript summarizer is a webapp which summarizes the YouTube video in one go.